One more technique

 Very shine surface

 1) You must paint, if possible, in a place free of dust and fluff.
-Usually a well ventilated place is the best.
+Usually a well ventilated area.

-I spray water over all the area where I work, and in the painting box too, besides I try not to dress wool clothes.
+I spray water all over the area and the painting box where I’ll work, besides I try not to wear clothes made of wool.

-Plastic parts must be washed with soapy water, and must be left dry without getting touch with clothes and other fabrics.
-This usually reaches to avoid static charging and should be always done independently from the painting technique used.
+Plastic parts must be washed with soapy water, and must be allow to dry without being in touch with clothes and other fabrics.
+This usually is enough to avoid static charging and should be always done no matter which painting technique you choose.

-2) Mix Tamiya’s paint, from a new bottle, with lacquer auto reducer (lacquer thinner) at 50 % for a 25 °C room temperature approximately. (at least two hours before painting).
+2) Mix Tamiya’s paint, from a new bottle, with lacquer thinner (50/50) in a 25 °C room temperature approximately. (at least two hours before painting).

 If room temperature is greater or least than 25°C, we must increase or decrease paint dilution.